sigmaSd/ipc-spy/README.md

 ## What does it do?

-It spys on ipc communications, by replacing the binary that is spawned with a wrapper that logs all the communication while still forwrading the messages to the original processes
+Spy on ipc communications, by replacing the binary that is spawned with a wrapper that logs all the communication while still forwarding the messages to the original processes.

-This is for example useful to see what an lsp is sending exactly, or any ohter based ipc setup.
+This is for example useful to see what an lsp is sending exactly, or any other based ipc setup.

 ## Install